THE AYURVEDIC ACUPUNCTURIST

 Alex Rose employs the many different tools of Asian medicine to achieve the best results for her patients.
 Her passion for her profession and knowledge of not only the medicine, but also its vast history and cultural context help her treat conditions effectively.
 She also strives to educate people so they have the correct expectation and impression of alternative medicine and its benefits.

-Dr. Rose has over 11 years of experience in the field of Oriental Medicine, Acupuncture, Ayurveda, Herb and Pharmaceutical Drug Interactions and is the ONLY fully qualified individual in the area holding both a degree in Acupuncture and the science of Herbal Medicine.
+Dr. Rose has over 11 years of experience in the field of Oriental Medicine, Acupuncture, Ayurveda, Herb and Pharmaceutical Drug Interactions.
+She is the ONLY fully qualified individual in South Dakota and Central Plains holding both a degree in Acupuncture and the science of Herbal Medicine.